 There are non-EPA recognized landfill classifications that help to further categorize landfills.

 Landfills have come a long way since they were first introduced, and they continue to evolve each day.
-With these continual improvements, you can be confident that no matter how you toss your trash — from renting a dumpster to taking it to a transfer station or landfill yourself — it’s going to be properly treated and taken care of to leave as little an environmental footprint as possible.
+With these continual improvements, you can be confident that no matter how you toss your trash — from pickup to the transfer station — it’s going to be properly treated and taken care of to leave as little an environmental footprint as possible.